-In the closing of the accounts which come at the end of the six-month period, the Audit Committee also gathers the conclusions of the Group's external auditors.
+In the closing of the accounts which come at the end of the six-month period, the Audit Committee also gathers the conclusions of the limited revision by the Group's external auditors.

 Likewise, the Audit Committee must inform the Board of Directors, prior to the adoption by the Board of the pertaining decisions on the financial information which, in light of its listed status, the Company must regularly make public.